Friday, September 30, 2016

 TSGT was repatriated in 1949 and is buried in Saint Joseph's Cemetery in Auburn, New York with other family members.

-PVT Leo L. Lewellyn
+PVT Leo Lewin Lewellyn

 courtesy of Joy Riggers